multani/z3c.testsetup/src/z3c/testsetup/README.txt

     This parameter is a fallback which can be overriden by testfile markers specifying a certain layer (see below).

-    The `globs` parameter applies only to doctests.
+    The `globs` parameter applies only to doctests, not to plain python unittests.

 - **optionflags**: